 Born on 19 November 1930 in Krugersdorp, Prof Elizabeth Botha (née Lindes) was an author, literator, journalist, editor and academic of several firsts.
 For example, during 1987 she became the first woman to take up the vice-chair position at the South African Academy for Science and Art and also became the organisation’s first female chairperson two years later.
 A few years earlier, during 1982, the academy awarded her the Gustav Preller Medal for Literary Theory and Literary Criticism, making her the first woman to receive this prize.

-Botha came to study English, Dutch and Afrikaans at Stellenbosch University in 1948.
-During this period she joined the editorial team of the student publication Die Stellenbosse Student, served as a member of the Students’ Representative Council (SRC) and became the head student of the Huis ten Bosch residence.
+Botha came to study English, Dutch and Afrikaans at Stellenbosch University (SU) in 1948.
+During this period she joined the editorial team of the student publication Die Stellenbosse Student, served as a member of the Student Representative Council (SRC) and became the head student of the Huis ten Bosch residence.

 During her academic career, Botha occupied positions that included lectureships at the University of South Africa (Unisa), the University of Pretoria (UP), as well as the University of the Witwatersrand (Wits).
 In addition, she served as a professor at Unisa until her retirement in 1995.

-During 1998 Botha again made history when she became Stellenbosch University’s very first female Chancellor.
+During 1998 Botha again made history when she became SU’s very first female chancellor.
 She was re-elected to this position in 2003 and thus served two concurrent five-year terms.

 Botha passed away on 16 November 2007.
-Among the many awards she received during her lifetime are the NP van Wyk Louw Medal, the Order for Meritorious Service, the Unisa Council’s Award for Exceptional Academic Merit, honorary doctorates from the universities of Stellenbosch and Pretoria, as well as the ATKV Prestige Award.
+Among the many awards she received during her lifetime are the NP van Wyk Louw Medal, the Order for Meritorious Service, the Unisa Council’s Award for Exceptional Academic Merit, honorary doctorates from SU and the University of Pretoria, as well as the ATKV Prestige Award.